voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 We've collaborated with the
-`PyTorch Lightning Flash <https://github.com/PyTorchLightning/lightning-flash>`_ team to make it easy to train :class:`Flash models <flash:flash.core.model.Task>` on your FiftyOne datasets and add predictions from Flash tasks to your :ref:`FiftyOne datasets <using-datasets>` for visualization and analysis, all in just a few lines of code.
+`PyTorch Lightning Flash <https://github.com/PyTorchLightning/lightning-flash>`_ team to make it easy to train :class:`Flash tasks <flash:flash.core.model.Task>` on your :ref:`FiftyOne datasets <using-datasets>` and add predictions from Flash models to your datasets for visualization and analysis, all in just a few lines of code.

 The following Flash tasks are supported natively by FiftyOne: